-This gluten-free apple pie recipe is the bomb for so many reasons.
+This apple pie recipe is amazing for so many reasons.

-And if you don’t tell your guests it’s gluten-free, they’ll never know.
-Seriously, they won’t!
+And if you don’t tell your guests it’s gluten-free, they’ll never know the difference.

 This section includes some techniques to help you troubleshoot any potential issues you might run into with assembling the pie crust and baking the pie.